 Glutes is an informal term for “gluteus maximus” that is referred to the main extensor muscle of the hip.
 Gluteal muscles are one of the most powerful and strongest muscles of the human body.
 Once it was a concept that only women should train their glutes but it was no more than a misconception.
 Men just cannot build or tone their legs without having a strong hip muscle.
 Men need to train their glutes just as much as women, if not more.

-Gluteal muscles are responsible for keeping the pelvis intact and pelvis supports the back, without sufficient strength in your glutes you may be likely to suffer with lower back pain.
-The glute muscle holds the pelvis and prevents it from tilting forwards, otherwise the stomach would bulge out and lower backache starts as a result of overstretched ligaments and tendons.
+Gluteal muscles are responsible for keeping the pelvis intact and pelvis supports the back, without sufficient strength in your glutes you may be likely to suffer from lower back pain.
+The glute muscle holds the pelvis and prevents it from tilting forwards, otherwise, the stomach would bulge out and lower backache starts as a result of overstretched ligaments and tendons.